hpreets/sfdc_lightning_map/README.md

 # Salesforce Lightning Component: person-on-map

 This Lightning Web Component (LWC) is used to show location of an address on Google map.
-It has the following feature
+It has the following features
 - The address can be from any sObject like Account, Contact or even custom object.
 - The address can be standard fields, custom address fields or even GeoLocation fieids too.
 - The Title, Description on the map too are completely configurable.